Dreamerol/RESUME/README.md

-<h2 align="center">⭐ Feel free to explore repositories and give a star if you find them interesting</h2>
+<h2 align="center">⭐ Feel free to explore repos and give a star if you find them interesting</h2>